antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Pickle-Rick.md

 - **-sV** to determine what software and version the target IP is running.
 - **-sC** to run default **nmap** scripts that check for common vulnerabilities.
-- **-oA** to save all the results into three different file types (normal, grepable, XML) to make it easier to search through data later if needs be.
+- **-oA** to save all the results into three different file types (normal, grepable, XML) to make it easier to search through data later if needed.
 It is also good for future-proofing my work if I accidentally close the terminal.

 >[!NOTE]
 >I understand that for this CTF, saving the output may not have been necessary but I know it is good practice to do so.

 <img width="740" height="111" alt="image" src="https://github.com/user-attachments/assets/3b4b5dca-e474-4fcf-8056-36ecdada91c0" />

 My focus was **port 80** as it is hosting a web service and it is my entry point for potential exploitation. **Port 22** is **ssh** so it would be difficult to do anything with it as it is built to be secure making it harder to exploit.
-The version results also confirm this.
+The version results confirm this.

 ---

 ## 🚪 Directory Brute-Forcing

-Moving onto the web server, I didn't find anything significant on the page itself so I viewed the page source and found this written in HTML code:
+Moving onto the web server, I did not find anything significant on the page itself so I viewed the page source and found this written in HTML code:

 <img width="296" height="76" alt="image" src="https://github.com/user-attachments/assets/43885af7-4a94-44dc-93e3-f2dec1a800cc" />